This article is all about different types of socks and sock lengths, including when to wear each type and recommended brands.

 Here are a few excellent options for common scenarios:

 - Hiking – Smartwool Men's PhD Outdoor Light Mini Socks

-- Summer (with loafers/sneakers) – Falke Invisible Step (pricey), Thirty48 No Shows (affordable)
+sneakers) – Falke Invisible Step (premium), Thirty48 No Shows (affordable)

 - Winter (with boots) – Darn Tough Hiker Boot Soccks